CodesOfRishi/navita/README.md

 > [!NOTE]
 > If this option is used, it should be the very first option given to Navita.

+- Search syntax is same as the [FZF search syntax](https://junegunn.github.io/fzf/search-syntax/).

 <div align="center">